david-yan/semantic_car_mapping/pointrcnn/README.md

 ## PointRCNN: 3D Object Proposal Generation and Detection from Point Cloud

-Code release for the paper **PointRCNN:3D Object Proposal Generation and Detection from Point Cloud**, CVPR 2019.
+Modified based on codebase of **PointRCNN:3D Object Proposal Generation and Detection from Point Cloud**, CVPR 2019.